-While these usually remind people of camping, they’re an easy way to cook something delicious with easy clean up, which I’m all for!
+While these usually remind people of camping, they’re the easiest way to cook something delicious with easy clean up, which I’m all for!

-Traditionally, these are usually potato, onion and sausage.
+Traditionally, these are usually potato, onion and sausage with a bit of olive oil.
 But you can mix it up and add:

 - A variety of veggies, like chunks of corn cobs, green beans, or zuchinni

 - Herbs, spices or sauces to give it different flavors

 - Different meats, such as chicken, shrimp or cuts of beef